xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Introduction

-\begin{itemize} \item \textbf{An AI-driven multi-agent penetration testing system.} We propose a novel agent-based framework in which specialized agents collaborate to cover all critical phases of penetration testing---reconnaissance, vulnerability analysis, and exploitation.
+\begin{itemize} \item \textbf{An AI-driven multi-agent pentest system.} We propose a novel agent-based framework in which specialized agents collaborate to cover all critical phases of pentest reconnaissance, vulnerability analysis, and exploitation.
 This design emulates the workflow of human red teams, ensures modularity across tasks, and enables coherent orchestration of complex attack paths in an autonomous manner.

-\item \textbf{A domain-adapted mid-scale LLM.} At the core of our system lies Qwen3-32B, a 32B-parameter open-source model fine-tuned with Chain-of-Thought penetration testing data.
+\item \textbf{A domain-adapted mid-scale LLM.} At the core of our system lies Qwen3-32B, a 32B-parameter open-source model fine-tuned with Chain-of-Thought (CoT) pentest data.
 This adaptation empowers the model with precise multi-phase reasoning, accurate tool command generation, and strong adaptability in complex exploitation workflows.

-\item \textbf{Grey-box phase prompting.} We introduce a context-aware prompting mechanism that selectively integrates environmental cues---such as observed protocols, discovered services, and prior scan outputs---into the agent reasoning process.
+\item \textbf{Grey-box phase prompting.} We introduce a context-aware prompting mechanism that selectively integrates environmental cues such as observed protocols, discovered services, and prior scan outputs into the agent reasoning process.
 This strategy strikes a balance between black-box and white-box testing, reducing context loss and improving continuity across phases.

-\item \textbf{Extensive empirical validation.} We conduct rigorous evaluations of xOffense on AutoPenBench and AI-Pentest-Benchmark, demonstrating state-of-the-art performance in both synthetic and real-world penetration testing scenarios.
+\item \textbf{Extensive empirical validation.} We conduct rigorous evaluations of xOffense on AutoPenBench and AI-Pentest-Benchmark, demonstrating state-of-the-art performance in both synthetic and real-world pentest scenarios.
 The system achieves superior task and sub-task completion rates compared to prior methods, confirming the effectiveness of multi-agent orchestration and domain-adapted LLMs. \end{itemize}